Skip to content

 At which amount do we record the lease liability?
 At which amount do we record the lease asset?

-Before we begin, let’s summarize a few concepts.
-In order to record the lease liability on the balance sheet, we need to determine the lease term.
-Determining the lease term sometimes requires judgment, particularly when we have renewal and termination options as part of the lease agreement (see December 2019’s blog for additional insight on the lease term).
+1. Determine the lease term.
+Determining the lease term sometimes requires judgment, particularly when we have renewal and termination options as part of the lease agreement.

-We also need to determine the lease payment.
-Determining the lease payment also requires judgment in some cases, for example, when there are payments related to renewal or termination options (see February 2020’s blog for additional insight on the lease payment).
+2. Verify the lease payment.
+Determining the lease payment also requires judgment in some cases, for example, when there are payments related to renewal or termination options.

-There are three items that we need to consider before we can arrive at the correct amount for the right-to-use asset:
+There are three items that we need to consider before we can arrive at the correct amount for the right-of-use asset:

 • Initial direct costs (incurred by the lessee)